 Character Area Four is made up of the three areas of City Arrival, Cultural Industries Quarter, Sheaf Valley.
 Part of the Cultural Industries Quarter sits within Character Area Five.
 Part of the Moorfoot Priority Location and part of the Moorfoot Catalyst Site (the majority of which are in Character Area Five) are within Character Area Four.

-The area is situated to the south and east of the City Centre and has a unique identity given context by established residential areas featuring the iconic Grade II Listed Park Hill Flats; as well as key gateways into the city at Sheffield railway station, Sheffield Interchange, and the A61 Arundel Gate.
+The area is situated to the south and east of the City Centre, lies within the Cultural Industries Quarter Conservation Area and has a unique identity given context by established residential areas featuring the iconic Grade II* Listed Park Hill Flats; as well as key gateways into the city at Sheffield railway station, Sheffield Interchange, and the A61 Arundel Gate.
 Some of Sheffield’s more recognisable landmarks including Park Hill Flats, Ponds Forge, and Sheffield Hallam University mark the area as of critical importance to the city.
 The role and function of the area is shaped by major road and rail infrastructure, as well as the South Street Park/Sheaf Valley Park.